Stakeholders

 - Identify 6 key stakeholder groups: shareholders/investors, employees, customers, suppliers/contractors, government agencies and communities.

-- Sources for Sustainability Issue Collection: includes international sustainability reporting guidelines (e.g., GRI Standards, SASB Standards for Semiconductors, IFRS Sustainability Disclosure Standards); global ESG rating and evaluation focus areas (e.g., Dow Jones Best-in-Class Indices, MSCI ESG Index, FTSE4Good Index); United Nations Sustainable Development Goals (SDGs); the Responsible Business Alliance (RBA) Code of Conduct; sector-specific topics relevant to the semiconductor industry; and stakeholder engagement insights.
+- Sources for Sustainability Issue Collection: Sources used to identify sustainability issues included international sustainability standards and frameworks, such as the GRI Standards, SASB Standards – Semiconductor Standard, IFRS Sustainability Disclosure Standards, TCFD Recommendations, and the TNFD Framework; international ESG ratings and assessment frameworks, including the Dow Jones Sustainability Indices (DJSI), MSCI ESG Index, and FTSE4Good Index; the United Nations Sustainable Development Goals (SDGs); the Responsible Business Alliance (RBA) Code of Conduct; sustainability issues relevant to the semiconductor industry; and stakeholder engagement results.

 Identify Impacts and Assess Significance